o1-labs/Archive-Node-API/README.md

 npm run dev
 ```

-This will start the server and allow you to interact with the GraphQL API at `http://localhost:3000`.
+This will start the server and allow you to interact with the GraphQL API specified with the port defined in your `.env` file or port `8080` by deafult. e.g. `http://localhost:3000`.

 In production, we recommend running this with a process control system [pm2](https://pm2.keymetrics.io/) or [Supervisor](http://supervisord.org/).
 In addition to using these tools, you could utilize the provided [Dockerfile](./Dockerfile) to build and run a container.